Tuesday, 3 March 2026

 1095 - Gerald the steward [Gerald of Windsor, Grandfather of Gerald of Wales] to whom had been assigned the stewardship of the castle of Pembroke, ravaged the boundaries of Menevia.

+By now the relics of St David were long lost.
 Yet years of destruction could not extinguish veneration of St David who was still held in special reverence.
-In 1123 Pope Callixtus II granted a special privilege to St Davids declaring that two pilgrimages to the Cathedral were equal to one journey to Rome.
+In 1123 Pope Callixtus II granted a special privilege to St Davids declaring that two pilgrimages to the Cathedral were equal to one journey to Rome and that three visits would be equivalent to one to Jerusalem itself.

 A New Shrine

-Construction of the cathedral we see today was started in 1181 by the Norman Bishop Peter de Leia.
+The cathedral (the church of the bishop's seat) that we see today was that started in 1182 by the Norman Bishop Peter de Leia and has stood for over 800 years.
 In response to demand for physical relics of the Saint, David’s body was ‘discovered’ after appearing in a dream by the Prior of Ewenny in Glamorgan.
 Accordingly, a new shrine was constructed in 1275 by Bishop Richard de Carew after the original was destroyed by Vikings in 1089.
-It is supposed that a reliquary within this new shrine contained a small casket with the relics believed to be St David’s, miraculously discovered outside the Cathedral.
-Shrines were usually placed behind the altar but at St David’s it is placed in the north arcade of the choir facing the bishop’s throne.
+It is supposed that a reliquary within this new shrine contained a small casket with the relics believed to be St Davids, that had been miraculously discovered outside the Cathedral.
+Shrines were usually placed behind the altar but at St Davids it is placed in the north arcade of the choir facing the bishop’s throne.
 The new shrine was highly coloured and adorned with paintings and a decorated canopy.

-During the Reformation William Barlow the newly appointed bishop of St David’s seized the relics of St David when they were brought out for display on St David’s Day, 1st March 1538.
-Barlow also did away with the shrine of St David and destroyed or dispersed all the relics and treasures held by the cathedral.
-He wrote to Thomas Cromwell, chief secretary to King Henry VIII, and described the relics as “two heads of silver plate enclosing two rotten skulls studded with putrefied cloths: Item, two arm bones and a worm eaten book covered with silver plate.”
+During the Reformation William Barlow, the newly appointed bishop of St Davids, seized the relics of St David when they were brought out for display on St David’s Day, 1st March 1538.
+Barlow also did away with the shrine of St David and destroyed or dispersed all the relics and treasures held by the Cathedral.
+He wrote to Thomas Cromwell, architect of the Reformation and principal secretary to King Henry VIII, and described the relics as “two heads of silver plate enclosing two rotten skulls studded with putrefied cloths: Item, two arm bones and a worm eaten book covered with silver plate.”

 Barlow’s successor Bishop Robert Ferrar, “burnt all ye Martyrologies, portiforiums, & antient Mis-sales of ye Cathedral Church of Saint David, with their calenders, wherein were entered ye names of ye Bishops & ye days and years of their entrance & death or translation ” apparently on the command of the king.